vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ## External ID
-It is an external unique identifier of the user.
-It is an optional field it can be generated if a partner wish to have an external unique identifier.
+It is an external unique identifier of the user in partner side.
+It is an optional field it will be stored if a partner wish to have an external unique identifier (should be sent by partner).